cloudfoundry/bosh-deployment-resource/README.md

 * `cleanup`: *Optional* An boolean that specifies if a bosh cleanup should be run after deployment.
 Defaults to false.

+* `delete`: *Optional* An boolean that specifies if delete-deployment should be run before deployment.
+Defaults to false.

 * `no_redact`: *Optional* Removes redacted from Bosh output.
 Defaults to false.

 * `dry_run`: *Optional* Shows the deployment diff without running a deploy.
 Defaults to false.